Directory Wizards Inc.

 Test SQL: Before you execute your sync, test your query using the Test SQL button.
 If successful, the Sample Data will show the first few rows of output.

-Field Definition
+Source Tab: Field Definition

-When a column header contains a space character, the space must be converted to an underscore character for the purpose of attribute definition and mapping.
-If the source header is "Last Name" you must reference this column by specifying "Last_Name".
+Important NOTE about database column headers that contain spaces: When a column header contains a space, underscore, or any other non-alphanumeric character except for a dash, it will be converted to a dash character for the purpose of attribute definition and mapping.
+If the source header is “Last Name”, “Last_Name”, or “Last&Name” you must reference this column by specifying “Last-Name”.
 This applies to Field Definitions on the Source Tab, as well as mapping definitions in your Custom Map file.

-Unique Index: The records in the dataset being used as the source must contain a field that holds unique information
+Unique Index: The records in the dataset being used as the source must contain a field that holds unique information necessary to produce a unique index in the destination.
+Typically this is the SMTP address or a User ID.

 SMTP Address: Identify the source attribute that contains the SMTP email address.
 If your custom ODBC map file uses the email address in the destination dn, then the SMTP Address attribute must be populated for all source records.